 But some economists claim that there is no exact value one can ascertain as at the eve of independence Pakistan has no balance for borrowing outside so PKR was most probably equal to USD.

-The other side says that Pakistani Rupee was never equal to the US Dollars because Pakistan was British Colony and his direct link was with British Pounds.
+The other side says that the Pakistani Rupee was never equal to the US Dollars because Pakistan was a British Colony and his direct link was with British Pounds.
 PKR was pegged to British Pound.